rodrigoPM/idt-stackoverflow/results/README.md

 </p>

- ### 1.1.5. ¿Which users have solved the greatest number of questions?
+ ### 1.1.5.
+Which users have solved the greatest number of questions?

   ![Question 5](dashboardImages/Question_5.png)